-The Town administration is very keen to protect Town's bond rating and the last two ratings by Moody's and S&P reflect their efforts.
+The Town administration is very keen to protect Town's bond rating and the current ratings by S&P reflect their efforts.

-The Town follows a very rigorous budgeting process to ensure the incremental expenditures stay within the incremental revenues and the funds are allocated on a rational basis by the Town's Priority Committee comprising the Board of Selectmen, FINCOM, and the School Committee.
+The Town follows a very rigorous budgeting process to ensure the incremental expenditures stay within the incremental revenues and the funds are allocated on a rational basis by the Town's Priority Committee comprising of the Select Board, FINCOM, and the School Committee.

-The FINCOM and the BOS have approved guidelines on ceiling on non-exempt debt service at 6% of the ensuing year's estimated appropriations; initiated a practice of funding increasing annual capital purchases within in the annual appropriations rather than issuance of new debt; and set a goal of increasing unassigned general fund balance and stabilization funds at 5-8% of the overall budget.
+The FINCOM and the Select Board have approved guidelines to limit non-exempt debt service at 6% of the ensuing year's estimated appropriations; initiated a practice of funding increasing annual capital purchases within in the annual operating appropriations rather than issuance of new debt; and set a goal of increasing the unassigned general fund balance and stabilization funds at 5-8% of the overall budget.
+They have also set a goal of increasing OPEB fund contributions.